MBU-Team/OpenMBU/README.md

 # Contributors
 - [HumanGamer](https://github.com/HumanGamer)

+# Discussion
+Join our discord to discuss this project: https://discord.gg/z6jJzRu

 # License
 You may use this to make mods, but your mods must be released for free.